Beltone Hearing Aid Reviews From an Audiologist in 2025

 Beltone Remote Control 2

 With this small remote, you can adjust hearing aid volume and switch streaming devices.
-It’s very helpful for people with dexterity problems or who require assistance in daily living, since it allows a caregiver to easily control the hearing aids.
+It’s helpful for people with dexterity problems or who require assistance in daily living, since it allows a caregiver to easily control the hearing aids.

 Beltone Remote Control 2 front